 Support for disabled children and their families

-The disabled children’s service is a specialist social work service based Hackney Learning Trust, a children and young people centre for development and disability.
+The disabled children’s service is a specialist social work service based at Hackney Learning Trust.

 - provides social care support to children and young people with impairments and their families